IBM/vending-machine-instructions/workshop/pre-work/1-REGISTER.md

 ### Step 3: [Login into IBM Cloud](https://ibm.biz/Bd2JHx) using your account credentials.

-_Note:_ By default, all new IBM Cloud accounts are set to a [lite](https://www.ibm.com/cloud/pricing).
+By default, all new IBM Cloud accounts are set to a [lite](https://www.ibm.com/cloud/pricing).
 The lite account provides free access to a subset of IBM Cloud resources.
 Lite accounts **don't need a credit-card** to sign up and they **don't expire** after a certain period of time.

 ---